gabriel96x1/ReadE-DocOnline/README.md

 # Read E-Doc Online based on e-Passport NFC Reader in ICAO SC reading activity

-Android app that uses the NFC chip to communicate with an electronic Document, could be Passport Or ID.
+Android app that uses the NFC chip to read electronic Documents, could be Passport Or ID ICAO Compliant.

 The following string extras can be set to allow pre-filling of input fields: